maheshyaddanapudi/conductor-boot/README.md

             ELASTICSEARCH_HOST: localhost
             ELASTICSEARCH_PORT: 9200

-    7) embedded-oauth2 (cannot be selected alone, will need security profile as well) This profile configures and startsup Embedded OAuth2 and the Integrated Conductor Server API's are protected / secure.
+    7) embedded-oauth2 (cannot be selected alone, will need security & mariadb4j/mysql profiles as well) This profile configures and startsup Embedded OAuth2 and the Integrated Conductor Server API's are protected / secure.
         By default, the roles, users and credentials mentioned below in Roles section are configured.
 Change them using APIs.
         No configurations to expose.